MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/funcs/WHvRunVirtualProcessor.md

 `ExitContextSizeInBytes`

 Specifies the size of the buffer that receives the exit context, in bytes.
-The minimum buffer size required to hold the exit context can be queried with the [`WHvGetRunExitContextSize`](WHvGetRunExitContextSize.md) function.

 ## Remarks